nixworks/public/news/2005/03/17/index.md

 ##### Relativistic Heavy Ion Collider
 ### [ At the Relativistic Heavy Ion Collider particle accelerator in Upton, New York, physicist Horatiu Nastase may have created a black hole. ](/news/2005/03/17/at-the-relativistic-heavy-ion-collider-particle-accelerator-in-upton-new-york-physicist-horatiu-nastase-may-have-created-a-black-hole.md)
-_Context: black hole, Upton, New York, Horatiu Nastase, Relativistic Heavy Ion Collider, physicist, particle accelerator_
+_Context: black hole, Upton, New York, Horatiu Nastase, physicist, Relativistic Heavy Ion Collider, particle accelerator_

 ##### China
 ### [ The People's Republic of China frees Uyghur dissident and businesswoman Rebiya Kadeer on medical parole. ](/news/2005/03/17/the-people-s-republic-of-china-frees-uyghur-dissident-and-businesswoman-rebiya-kadeer-on-medical-parole.md)
-_Context: Rebiya Kadeer, China, Uyghur, medical parole_
+_Context: China, Rebiya Kadeer, medical parole, Uyghur_

 ##### Transparency International
 ### [ Transparency International (TI), a nonprofit which works against corruption, warns about US companies overcharging for the rebuilding of Iraq.
 A TI study showed that a multi-million-dollar deal was awarded to a US company only for it to sub-contract the work to an Iraqi firm for a fraction of the cost. ](/news/2005/03/17/transparency-international-ti-a-nonprofit-which-works-against-corruption-warns-about-us-companies-overcharging-for-the-rebuilding-of-ir.md)
-_Context: Iraq, anti-corruption, Transparency International_
+_Context: Transparency International, Iraq, anti-corruption_

 ##### NGO
 ### [ A number of non-governmental organizations meet in Geneva, Switzerland in the World Water Forum.
 They call for water to be treated as a common asset instead of being privatized. ](/news/2005/03/17/a-number-of-non-governmental-organizations-meet-in-geneva-switzerland-in-the-world-water-forum-they-call-for-water-to-be-treated-as-a-com.md)
-_Context: Geneva, World Water Forum, privatization, water, NGO, Switzerland_
+_Context: Geneva, World Water Forum, NGO, Switzerland, water, privatization_

 ##### Chinese
 ### [ In China, a bus explosion kills about 30 people in Jiangxi province. ](/news/2005/03/17/in-china-a-bus-explosion-kills-about-30-people-in-jiangxi-province.md)
-_Context: bus, Jiangxi, Chinese_
+_Context: bus, Chinese, Jiangxi_

 ##### Bolivia
 ### [ In Bolivia, opposition leader Evo Morales calls off blockades against the government of Carlos Mesa after it raises taxes of foreign energy companies. ](/news/2005/03/17/in-bolivia-opposition-leader-evo-morales-calls-off-blockades-against-the-government-of-carlos-mesa-after-it-raises-taxes-of-foreign-energy.md)